RatMD/bloghub-plugin/DOCS.md

 {{ post.bloghub.prev(1, true) }}
 ```

-### `post.bloghub.related`
+### 9.16. `post.bloghub.related`
-Returns a collection of related blog posts, excluding the current post model.
-You can change the number of posts with the first parameter and you can exclude one or more posts by passing their IDs as second parameter.
+Returns a collection of related blog posts, excluding the current one.
+Adjust the number of posts
+and exclude specific posts by passing their IDs.

-### `post.bloghub.random`
+### 9.17. `post.bloghub.random`
-Returns a collection of random blog posts, excluding the current post model.
-You can change the number of posts with the first parameter and you can exclude one or more posts by passing their IDs as second parameter.
+Returns a collection of random blog posts, excluding the current one.
+Adjust the number of posts
+and exclude specific posts by passing their IDs.

-## Extended User Model
+## 10. Extended User Model
-The **BlogHub** OctoberCMS plugin extends the backend user class model with the following additional properties and methods.
-You can receive the author of the current post model using either `post.user` or the bloghub alias `post.bloghub.author`.
+The **BlogHub** OctoberCMS plugin enhances the backend user class model with additional properties
+and methods.
+You can retrieve the author of the current post model using either `post.user` or the
+BlogHub alias `post.bloghub.author`.

-### `post.user.bloghub.url`
+### 10.1. `post.user.bloghub.url`
-Returns the full author archive URL of the current user, as long as the author page is set using the `[bloghubBase]` component, as described above.
+Returns the full author archive URL for the current user, provided the author page is set using the
+`[bloghubBase]` component as described in the documentation.

-### `post.user.bloghub.slug`
+### 10.2. `post.user.bloghub.slug`
-Returns the plain author URL slug of the current user, which is either the `ratmd_bloghub_author_slug` column or the `login` name if the first is not set.
+Returns the plain author URL slug for the current user.
+This can either be derived from the
+`ratmd_bloghub_author_slug` column or fall back to the `login` name if the former is not set.

-### `post.user.bloghub.display`
+### 10.3. `post.user.bloghub.display`
 Returns the display name of the current user.
-The display name is either the `ratmd_bloghub_display_name` column, the `first_name last_name` columns or the titlized login name.

-### `post.user.bloghub.about`
-Returns the `ratmd_bloghub_about_me` column of the current user.

-### `post.user.bloghub.count`
-Returns the number of published posts of the current user.

-## Dashboard Widgets

-### Comments List
-The Comments List dashboard widget shows the last 6 comments (including the possibility to approve, reject and mark pending comments as spam), including the overall counters.

-#### Options
-The dashboard widget provides the following options:

-##### Option: `postPage`
-The `postPage` option allows to set the single post CMS page as used to link in post title, which is shown on the respective comment.

-##### Option: `defaultTab`
-The `defaultTab` option allows to change the default open tab to `Pending`, `Approved`, `Rejected` or `Mark as Spam`.
-The default value is `Pending`.

-### Posts List
-The Posts List dashboard widget shows the last published posts, including some small details such as the view counter, category and author.

-#### Options
-The dashboard widget provides the following options:

-##### Option: `postPage`
-The `postPage` option allows to set the single post CMS page as used to link in post title, which is shown on the respective comment.

-##### Option: `amount`
-The `amount` option allows to change the number of posts to be shown within this widget,

-##### Option: `excludeCategories`
-The `excludeCategories` option allows to exclude posts from one or more categories.
-You can pass one or more comma-separated category ids or slugs.

-### Posts Statistics
-The Posts Statistics dashboard widget shows some summarized information as graphs about your blog posts.
-This way you can quickly view the number of published posts in a specific date range, the number of views, unique views, likes and dislikes.

-The following date ranges are supported:
+The display name is determined in the following order:

+- From the `ratmd_bloghub_display_name` column
+- From a combination of `first_name` and `last_name` columns
+- As a titlized version of the login name if none of the above are set.

+### 10.4. `post.user.bloghub.about`
+Returns the content of the `ratmd_bloghub_about_me` column for the current user.
+This provides a
+brief biography or description of the author.

+### 10.5. `post.user.bloghub.count`
+Returns the number of published posts authored by the current user.
+This helps in displaying author
+statistics and engagement metrics.

+## 11. Dashboard Widgets
+The **BlogHub** OctoberCMS plugin provides the following 3 backend dashboard widgets.

+### 11.1.
+Comments List
+The **Comments List** dashboard widget displays the last 6 comments, allowing users to approve,
+reject, or mark pending comments as spam.
+It also includes overall counters for comment statuses.

+#### Option: `postPage`
+Sets the single post CMS page to be linked in the post title shown with each respective comment.

+#### Option: `defaultTab`
+Allows you to change the default open tab for the widget.
+Options include:

+  - `Pending` (Default)
+  - `Approved`
+  - `Rejected`
+  - `Mark as Spam`

+### 11.2.
+Posts List
+The **Posts List** dashboard widget shows the most recently published posts, along with details
+such as view counters, categories, and authors.

+#### Option: `postPage`
+Sets the single post CMS page to be linked in the post title shown within the widget.

+#### Option: `amount`
+Changes the number of posts displayed within this widget.

+#### Option: `excludeCategories`
+Excludes posts from specified categories.
+You can pass one or more comma-separated category IDs or
+slugs.

+### 11.3.
+Posts Statistics
+The **Posts Statistics** dashboard widget presents summarized information as graphs about your blog
+posts, enabling quick insights into the number of published posts within a specific date range, as
+well as metrics for views, unique views, likes, and dislikes.

+#### Supported Date Ranges
 - Last 7 days
 - Last 14 days
 - Last month
 - Last 3 months
 - Last 6 months

-#### Options
-The dashboard widget provides the following options:

-##### Option: `defaultDateRange`
+#### Option: `defaultDateRange`
-The `defaultDateRange` option allows to change the default date range used to generate the graphs.
-The default value is `Last 7 days`.
+Changes the default date range used to generate the statistics graphs.
+(Default: Last 7 days).